PowerBroker2/SerialTransfer/README.md

 # **How To Use:**

 # *Both Arduinos:*
 1.)
-Include the library and create a Serial Transfer class instance:
+Include the library and create a transfer class instance:
 ```c++
 #include "SerialTransfer.h"
 SerialTransfer myTransfer;